acmucsd-projects/sp21-cat/README.md

 ## Team Cat • Spring 2021
 Welcome to ACM Projects!

-This repository will store your code for the Winter 2021 project cycle.
+This repository will store your code for the Spring 2021 project cycle.
 To get you started, we've linked to various resources below.

 ### Resources